Justice and the Compensation Your Deserve in a Hostile Workplace Case

 Variations on a Theme: Different Types of Workplace Harassment

-Harassment is not always straightforward, as there are many different ways the behaviors can occur.
-As we had previously discussed, comments or remarks based on a legally protected status, gender, religions, race, and so forth are common identifiers.
-Let’s explore further on the individual types of cases.
+Workplace harassment is not always straightforward, as there are many different ways the behaviors can occur.
+As we had previously discussed, comments or remarks based on a legally protected status, gender, religion, race, and so forth are common identifiers.
+Let’s explore further the individual types of cases.

 Harassment can take place in forms such as: